vippsas/vipps-partner/README.md

-If a partner uses official Vipps plugins to implement a Vipps integration for a merchant, the API credentials for the merchant must be used, and the partner uses the Vipps APIs on behalf of the merchant.
+If a partner uses official Vipps plugins to implement a Vipps integration for a merchant, the API credentials for the merchant must be used, and the partner uses the API platform on behalf of the merchant.

 ### PSP partner